-Building Community, Building Hope: 2016/2017 Prevention Resource Guide was developed by the Children's Bureau (including OCAN), the FRIENDS National Center for Community-Based Child Abuse Prevention, Information Gateway, and a host of Federal and non-Federal partners.
+Building Community, Building Hope: 2016/2017 Prevention Resource Guide Visit disclaimer page was developed by the Children's Bureau (including OCAN), the FRIENDS National Center for Community-Based Child Abuse Prevention, Information Gateway, and a host of Federal and non-Federal partners.
 The guide provides resources for professionals and parents and includes information about protective factors that help reduce child maltreatment as well as tip sheets in both English and Spanish that can be used when working with families and communities.
-The NCAPM website has additional resources, research, and statistics on prevention.
+The NCAPM website Visit disclaimer page has additional resources, research, and statistics on prevention.

 We also support communities in their efforts all year long through the Community-Based Child Abuse Prevention (CBCAP) program.
 It was established to support efforts to develop, operate, expand, enhance, and coordinate initiatives, programs, resources, and activities to prevent child abuse and neglect on a local level.
 The program also tries to foster understanding, appreciation, and knowledge of diverse populations to effectively prevent and treat child maltreatment.